ACCESS-NRI/build-ci/README-DEV.md

 In this workflow, given the specs for a given compiler, a `spack_packages` version, and a list of models for a future `model` matrix strategy, we seek to:

 * Check that a suitable `base-spack` image doesn't already exists.
-This would be one that has the same compiler and same version of spack_packages.
+This would be one that has the same compiler and same version of `spack_packages`.
-* If it doesn't exist, create and push it using the reusable `build-docker-image.yml` workflow.
+* If it doesn't exist, create and push it using the reusable [`build-docker-image.yml`](https://github.com/ACCESS-NRI/build-ci/blob/main/.github/workflows/build-docker-image.yml) workflow.
-* After those steps, create the aforementioned `model` matrix strategy, running the `dep-image-3-build.yml` workflow for each of the models.
+* After those steps, create the aforementioned `model` matrix strategy, running the [`dep-image-3-build.yml`](https://github.com/ACCESS-NRI/build-ci/blob/main/.github/workflows/dep-image-3-build.yml) workflow for each of the models.
 At this point, the pipeline looks like this:

 ```txt
 dep-image-1-start.yml [compilers c1 c2]